Ghousiya9891/kickstarter-analysis/README.md

 To dertermine Percentage of successful and failure campaigns data from Total number of projects which includes successful, failure and canceled campaigns for specific range of goal amount

 The below graph visualizes percentage of succesful, failure and canceled outcomes plotted in reference to the range of goal amount.

--It is interpreted that there is maximun success percentage when the *goal amount is less than $5000* -A steep decline in the success rate and Total number of campaign projects is noted when the goal amount exceeds 5000$
+It is interpreted that there is maximun success percentage when the *goal amount is less than $5000*

+A steep decline in the success rate and Total number of campaign projects is noted when the goal amount exceeds 5000$

 ![Outcomes_vs_Goals](Resources/Outcomes_vs_Goals.png)